See Christmas Lights all over Nashville with Your Family!

 Admission is Free.

-The Dancing Lights of Christmas owners have found a solution to keep the show alive for the 8th year.
+The Dancing Lights of Christmas returns for it’s 9th consecutive season.
 Wilson County and the James E. Ward Agricultural Center, home of the Wilson County Fair, will host the Dancing Lights of Christmas this holiday season.

 Admission – $25 per vehicle